blackberry/Community/README.md

 Content in this
 [Community Wiki](http://blackberry-community.github.com/Community)
 is authored collectively by the community under the following [Terms and Conditions](TBD).
-Some of the content is authored by individuals that are RIM employees and ..._appropriate disclaimer goes here_...
+Some of the content is authored by individuals who are RIM employees and ..._appropriate disclaimer goes here_...

 This Wiki is currently hosted at GitHub and implemented using Pages